0583296053/HouseTableExercise/README.md

 ## Setup and compile the Backend
 - Go to the `backend` project directory
+- Copy the file `.env.template` and change the name of the copied file to `.env`
 - Run the follow command to install the project dependencies:

 ```